quarantin/beautiful-java/README.md

 	cd "${HOME}/beautiful-java/"
 	./BeautifulJava

-Once the script has finished, the Java source files should be available in this folder:
+Once the script has finished running, the Java source files should be available in this folder:

-	${HOME}/beautiful-java/pz/sources/
+	${HOME}/beautiful-java/pz/

 ## Updating BeautifulJava
 Updating BeautifulJava is done as follow: